Rokiis1/roadmap/6.Module/test_managment.md

 **Key Concepts:**

 1. **Risk-Based Testing:** This is a testing approach where the features and functions to be tested are prioritized based on risk.
 The risk could be related to functional, non-functional, or even structural aspects of the software.
-Risk-based testing helps to focus testing efforts on the areas of the system that are most likely to have issues and that would have the most significant impact if they did.

     **Example:**

     - To manage risks in **testing a new feature in our application**, we could use **Risk-Based Testing** to **identify and assess** risks.
 This would help to prioritize testing efforts on this new feature, ensure that it is thoroughly tested before release, and manage risks effectively throughout the testing process.

 2. **Product Risk Management:** This involves identifying, assessing, and managing risks related to the software product itself.
 This could include functional defects, performance issues, or security vulnerabilities.
-Techniques used in product risk management might include risk-based testing, code reviews, and automated testing tools.

     **Example:**

-    - In the development of a **healthcare management software**, potential risks such as **data breaches, system downtime, or calculation errors in billing modules** could have significant impacts.
-To manage these product risks, we could use **Product Risk Management** techniques.
-This might involve prioritizing these high-risk areas for **risk-based testing**, conducting thorough **code reviews** to catch potential security vulnerabilities, and using **automated testing tools** to ensure performance standards are met.
+    - Developing **healthcare management software**, risks like **data breaches, system downtime, or incorrect dosage calculations**.
+We can manage these risks using Product **Risk Management techniques**.
+This could involve focusing on high-risk areas with **risk-based testing**, thorough **code reviews** for potential security issues, and **automated testing** for performance standards.
+For functions like dosage calculations, we could add extra validation checks and thorough **unit testing**.

-3. **Project Risk Management:** This involves identifying, assessing, and managing risks related to the process of developing and testing the software.
+3. **Project Risk Management:** Involves identifying, assessing, and managing risks related to the process of developing and testing the software.
 This could include risks like delays, cost overruns, or resource shortages.
-Techniques used in project risk management might include project management tools, resource allocation strategies, and contingency planning.

     **Example:**

-    - During the development of a new **customer relationship management system**, potential risks such as **delays due to unforeseen technical challenges, cost overruns due to changes in requirements, or resource shortages due to team members leaving** could significantly impact the project.
+    - During the development of a new **customer relationship management system**, potential risks such as **delays due to unforeseen technical challenges, cost overruns due to changes in requirements, or resource shortages due to team members leaving**.
 To manage these project risks, we could use **Project Risk Management** techniques.
-This might involve using **project management tools** like Microsoft Project to monitor project progress, implementing **resource allocation strategies** to ensure efficient use of personnel and budget, and developing a **contingency plan** to handle potential delays or resource shortages, such as having backup personnel or additional funding sources.
+This involve using **project management tools** like Microsoft Project to monitor project progress, implementing **resource allocation strategies** to ensure efficient use of personnel and budget, and developing a **contingency plan** to handle potential delays or resource shortages, such as having backup personnel or additional funding sources.

 ### Entry Criteria and Exit Criteria